marijnh/Eloquent-JavaScript/11_async.md

 Because promises can be resolved (or rejected) only once, this will work.
-The first time `resolve` or `reject` is called determines the outcome of the promise, and any further calls, such as the timeout arriving after the request finishes or a request coming back after another request finished, are ignored.
+The first time `resolve` or `reject` is called determines the outcome of the promise, and further calls caused by a request coming back after another request finished are ignored.

 {{index recursion}}